hibbitts-design/docsify-this/README.md

 * Seamlessly embed constraint-free Markdown/HTML, which you have authored, into other platforms (e.g. LMS or CMS)
 * Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)
 * Utilize the supported URL parameters when embedding content to match each destination platform better visually

 ---

-### User Quotes

-> I've been using Docsify-This for my graduate publishing production course, partly to explore new models in markdown publishing, but partly also to tame Canvas, which I find awkward and cumbersome.
-Keeping all my course notes as plain text files and deploying them through Github and Docsify-this is easy and makes my course development a breeze.
-Plus, I keep all my materials locally, and can use re-use them without being reliant on Canvas.
-— John Maxwell (Associate Professor, Publishing Program at Simon Fraser University, Canada)

-> Docsify-This has significantly improved my WordPress themes by being able to seamlessly embed into the interface the same documentation I use in the GitHub repository.
-This in turn has lead me to write better docs!
-I've barely scratched the surface of what Docsify-This can do as a simple-to-use web publishing tool.
-— Alan Levine aka CogDog (Independent Educational Technologist, Saskatchewan, Canada)

----